confluentinc/confluent-kubernetes-examples/security/using-cert-manager/README.md

-# Use Cert Manager to provide certificates for use
+# Use Cert Manager to provide certificates

 [Cert-manager](https://cert-manager.io/) builds on top of Kubernetes to provide X.509 certificates and issuers as first-class resource types.